- Click Here to Book Your Free Puppy Check Now And Receive:

 When Can I Bath My Puppy?

 It is tempting to wash that pongy puppy smell from your pup as soon as you get them, however the advice is to bath your puppy and adult dog as little as possible.
+For young puppies that peculiar smell can be a comfort to them during their transition to their new home with you.
+If you must wash them, wait for three days settling in period.
 Unlike us, dogs only sweat from their paws, hence they need their thick layer of sebum all over their coat to be left intact and not washed away with shampoo for good skin health.
 What is more important for non shedding dogs (all poodle and bichon crossbreeds aka little white/ orange fluffies) is to book a puppy grooming session as soon as possible, this is part of their socialisation so that they will not be fearful of the professional grooming they will require (for health reasons rather than vanity) every 6 to 8 weeks for life.
 Dogs that are groomed this regularly do not need any washing in between grooming.
 Wash your dog only if they have a lot of dirt or mud on them, rinse with water only if you cam get away with it.
 If using shampoo make sure its good quality puppy shampoo and rinse all suds thoroughly to avoid casing skin irritation.
 Never use shampoo near ears or eyes.
 Also a puppies natural smell will reassure the puppy during his settling in to his new home.

 Return to puppy menu.

 How Can I Stop My Puppy Crying At Night?